How a text editor built on process isolation and preemptive concurrency actually works.

 participant Mode as Mode.Normal

-participant Buf as Buffer.Server
+participant Buf as Buffer.Process

 FE->>FE: decode platform input event